 Mini Hollywood is the one most people think of when you talk about Western movie sets in Spain.

-Just a heads up if you’re travelling in winter: it’s only open on weekends and public holidays… This has nearly caught us out more than once because somehow we always forget.
+Just a heads up if you’re travelling in winter though: it’s only open on weekends and public holidays… This has nearly caught us out more than once because somehow we always forget.

-The Western town feels much bigger than Fort Bravo, with no unloved sections, and you can actually go inside a lot of the buildings.
+The Western town, which are the preserved film sets, feels much bigger than Fort Bravo, with no unloved sections, and you can actually go inside a lot of the buildings – something that is a highlight for many visiting the theme park!

-Some are set up like old shops or living quarters, which makes it feel more like a little museum village than just a film set.
+You’ll find building set up like old shops, markets, the bank, the jail or living quarters, which makes it feel more like a little museum village of times gone by, rather than just a film set.

-The show itself isn’t as entertaining as Fort Bravo’s; it’s more of a choreographed fight/dance scene with no real storyline and very little horse involvement besides one stunt.
+Like with Fort Bravo, Mini Hollywood has a theatrical show a couple of times a day in the town square.
+However, we didn’t find it as entertaining as Fort Bravo’s; it’s more of a choreographed fight/dance scene with no real storyline and very little horse involvement besides one stunt.

-Once you’re done with the main street, there’s a whole zoo to wander around.
+Once you’re done with the main street, head towards the back of the town and you’ll find a whole zoo to wander around!
 The animals looked well cared for, though the enclosures are definitely on the smaller side.

-Mini Hollywood is dog friendly, but we left Lilly in the van for a few reasons.
+That said, we chose to leave Lilly in the van for a few reasons:

-The gunshots from the show are loud, and all the animals and crowds would have been overwhelming for a full day.
+The gunshots from the show are loud and very frequent (more so than those at Fort Bravo) and all the animals and crowds would have been overwhelming for a full day.

 Sometimes she prefers snoozing in the van over busy attractions, but don’t worry!
 We have a Furbo to keep an eye on her and make sure to check on her regularly, and our van is set up for moments exactly like this.